Skip to content

 Welcome to Pets Passing

 None of us like to think about it, but the reality is – loving our animals often means we will face the end of that pet’s life.
-And unfortunately, that end usually involves euthanasia, or putting your pet to sleep.
-It will always be sad, but it is the final gift we give our pets, freeing them from their pain.
+Unfortunately, that end usually involves euthanasia, or putting your pet to sleep.
+It will always be sad, but it is the final gift we give our pets, freeing them from pain in a stress-free place most comfortable to them: home.

 A True Family Member

 When the time comes, there are ways to make the passing less stressful for both you and your pet.
 Here at Pets Passing, we understand what you are going through.
-I’m not only a Veterinarian, I’m also a pet owner, and I’ve been there, too.
-I know that most times, at- home euthanasia is far less stressful for all involved.
-Our pets are more relaxed in their own environment, surrounded by love, and so are we.
+Pets are more than just animals, they’re our family.

 In Home Euthanasia